johannesCmayer/bash_utils/README.md

 Suspends the computer for a certain time period, then turns it on again and plays some music.
 RTC alarm needs to be enabled in the BIOS/UEFI for this to work.

 **and much more**

+Note that some scripts use absolute file paths, as they reference specific media files to files.
+These are not usable without modification.